James V. Allred: First district court term

 Allred received a recess appointment to the United States District Court for the Southern District of Texas on July 11, 1938, but he declined the appointment.

 He was nominated by President Franklin D. Roosevelt on January 5, 1939, to the United States District Court for the Southern District of Texas, to a new seat authorized by 52 Stat.
 584. He was confirmed by the United States Senate on February 16, 1939, and received his commission on February 23, 1939.
 His service ended on May 15, 1942, due to his resignation.

 Senate run and intervening service

 Allred was an unsuccessful candidate for the United States Senate from Texas in 1942.
 He then returned to private practice in Houston, Texas, from 1943 to 1949.

 Second district court term

 Allred was nominated by President Harry S. Truman on September 23, 1949, to the United States District Court for the Southern District of Texas, to a new seat authorized by 63 Stat.
 493. He was confirmed by the United States Senate on October 12, 1949, and received his commission on October 13, 1949.
 His service ended with his death on September 24, 1959, in Corpus Christi, Texas.

-Honor
+Legacy

-James V. Allred Unit, a Texas Department of Criminal Justice (TDCJ) state prison for men in Wichita Falls, Texas, is named for Allred.
+The James V. Allred Unit, a Texas Department of Criminal Justice (TDCJ) state prison for men in Wichita Falls, Texas, is named for Allred.